 As much as I can learn from the political world, I should judge Mr. Letcher to be quite unpopular—being considered, an Abolitionist—which is sufficient to warrant his defeat, should he be proved such.
 2 This is no place for Abolitionists, the sentiment in favor of Slavery here being very strong and decided.
 Yours truly, Invalid.”

-Additional images from David Hunter Strother’s trip through the Great Dismal Swamp, written for Harper’s Magazine, 1856.
+Additional images from David Hunter Strother’s trip through the Great Dismal Swamp.